KevinBoyette/AggreGator/README.md

 - [Getting Started with Ledger](https://rolfschr.github.io/gswl-book/latest.html)

 I'm not too familiar with Haskell, but building "Hello World" took 10 minutes and that's far from reasonable.
-I will be using python to scrub the data and bash to invoke Ledger.
+I will be using python to scrub the data and Ledger directly.

 The project looks like this: